-Students may enroll in dual (or multiple) majors or degrees.
+Undergraduate students may enroll in dual (or multiple) majors or degrees.
 Dual majors differ from dual degrees primarily in the number of unduplicated credits required and in the manner in which the additional credentials are recorded, as seen in the following definitions:

 Dual Degree: Two degree programs with significant non-duplicated, major-specific course work (15 or more credits for an associate’s degree or certificate; 30 or more for a bachelor’s degree).
 Two diplomas are awarded.

 Dual Major: Two declared majors with a minimum amount of non-duplicated, major-specific course work (6-14 credits for an associate’s degree or certificate; 12-29 credits for a bachelor’s degree).
 One diploma is awarded for the first or “primary” major, with all additional or “secondary” majors recorded on permanent academic records, including the student’s transcript.

 Students wishing to declare a dual major or dual degree must meet the following requirements:

 - Must have a minimum GPA of 2.0 (current and re-enrolling students only).